SoftUni-Internal/interactive-content/EN/06-Media-Queries/03-media-types.md

 * `all` – used for all media type devices;
 * `print` – used for printers;
 * `screen`– used for computer screens, tablets, smart-phones etc.
-* `speech` – used for screenreaders that "reads" the page out loud.
+* `speech` – used for screenreaders that "read" the page out loud.

 [vimeo-video]
 [stream language="EN" videoId="431769392" default /]